 Follow these guidelines and you will soon have a great website that generates traffic, leads and sales.
 But don’t stop there.
 A website never truly stops growing.

-• Consider colors of the CTA, whether it is a link, button or image.
-Make them look so good people will want to
+- Consider colors of the CTA, whether it is a link, button or image.
+Make them look so good people will want to click on them.

 Effective landing pages are what will turn your website into a lead generating machine.
 So what makes an effective landing page?